National language: Ethiopia

 Amharic was the national language in Ethiopian Empire.
 The country is composed of at least 80 different ethnic nationalities.
 Its people altogether speak over 80 different languages.
 Amharic, Oromo, Tigrinya, Somali, and Afar are the official working languages of Ethiopia.
 But courts, and legislations work in Amharic and the constitution of the country is written in Amharic in an official capacity.
 And in day-to-day basis, Amharic is used to issue driving licenses and report tax income, making it not a national language but official language of the government.

 Finland

 Finland has two national languages: the Finnish language and the Swedish language.
 The Constitution of Finland guarantees the right to use Finnish and Swedish in courts and other state institutions.
 Despite the large difference in the numbers of users, Swedish is not officially classified as a minority language but equal to Finnish.
 Both national languages are compulsory subjects in school (except for children with a third language as mother tongue) and a language test is a prerequisite for governmental offices where a university degree is required.
 The constitution also grants the Sami and the Roma peoples the right to maintain and develop their languages: The Sami have partial right to use Sami languages in official situations according to other laws.

+Hungary

+Hungarian is the official language in Hungary.